 The Company uses a combination of insured and self-insurance programs to cover workers' compensation claims.
 Workers' compensation claims liabilities represent management's estimate of future amounts necessary to pay claims and related expenses with respect to workplace injuries that have occurred as of a given reporting date.
 The estimated liability of workers' compensation claims is based on an evaluation of information provided by the Company's third-party administrators for workers' compensation claims, coupled with an actuarial estimate of future adverse loss development with respect to reported claims and incurred but not reported claims (together, IBNR).
 The process of arriving at an estimate of unpaid claims and claims adjustment expense involves a high degree of judgment and is affected by both internal and external events, including the Company's claims experience.
 The Company's estimates are based on informed judgment, derived from individual experience and expertise applied to multiple sets of data and analyses.
-Given the high degree of judgment required to estimate the value of the workers' compensation claims liabilities, performing audit procedures to evaluate the workers' compensation claims liabilities as a critical audit matter because of certain significant assumptions management makes when estimating future incurred but not reported claims using both internal and external events to drive the accruals.
+Given the high degree of judgment required to estimate the value of the workers' compensation claims liabilities, performing audit procedures to evaluate the workers' compensation claims liabilities recorded as of September 30, 2022 required an increased extent of effort.
+As a result, we identified the Company's workers' compensation claims liabilities as a critical audit matter because of certain significant assumptions involved a high degree of judgment and subjectivity as changes in these assumptions could have a significant impact on the accruals.
 Auditing these assumptions involved a high degree of judgment and subjectivity as changes in these assumptions could have a significant impact on the accruals recorded to estimate unpaid claims and the related expenses.